shackra/goimapnotify/README.md

 Please read the `CHANGELOG` file to know what's new.

+🗊 **You can also check what's new at ko-fi, read in English or Spanish**: https://ko-fi.com/shackra/posts

 This application is mostly compatible with the configuration of [imapnotify made with Python](https://github.com/a-sk/python-imapnotify) (be sure to change `password_eval` to `passwordCmd`, see [issue #3](https://gitlab.com/shackra/goimapnotify/issues/3)), the following are all options available for the configuration:

 ```json